-The important first step is to customise the reports you receive to what is relevant to your business.
-Data available that you can use to tailor your site for your customers includes:
+The important first step is to customize the reports you receive to what is relevant to your business.
+Data available that you can use to tailor your site for your customers include:

 - Geo – Especially useful if you are a local business.
 Keep in mind that your customers may be ‘roaming’ when they click on your store – so don’t be too concerned with a random location!!
 If you find that your visitors are mostly from one country try announcing this on your page – something like ‘We ship to Italy’ could entice a customer right from the start!